Article_Banner_Genome-edited_crops_copy.webp

 How Should We Regulate Genome-Edited Crops? | Opinion

 Humans have been modifying crop genetics for millennia, but in recent years this practice has undergone a significant transformation.
 New laboratory techniques allow us to make precise changes to a plant’s DNA, and this opens up huge possibilities for crop development.
-The challenge for regulators is how to ensure that these don’t harm our health or the environment.
+The challenge for regulators is ensuring that these developments don’t harm our health or the environment.
 The EU currently decides which crops undergo regulation based on the technology used to develop them, but is there a better approach?

 What is a GMO?